peentar/omniauth-oauth2/README.md

 as a building block strategy for other strategies and not to be used independently (since it has no inherent way to gather uid and user info).

+This fork has JWT 2.0.0 compatibility with OAuth2 1.0.0 Rubygem.

 ## Creating an OAuth2 Strategy

 To create an OmniAuth OAuth2 strategy using this gem, you can simply subclass